materialsvirtuallab/nano266/labs/lab3/README.md

    end members and the CuAu ($x$ = 0.5) intermetallic and do a $k$-point convergence such that your formation energies are within 5 meV / atom.
 Start with a relatively small grid, e.g., 4 $\times$ 4 $\times
-   4. For CuAu, you should use the L10 phase, which is a body-centered tetragonal (bct) with two atoms in the unit cell, and lattice parameters are $a = b \ne c$.
+   4. For CuAu, you should use the L10 phase, which is a tetragonal structure and lattice parameters are $a = b \ne c$.
 A sample file is provided.
 Please note that starting configuration is a simple cubic structure with face-centered and corner lattice points occupied such that there are alternate layers of Cu and Au.
 You may search the internet for the experimental lattice parameters and use those to